ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 #### Profile Schema entity

-An optional machine-readable _schema_ of the profile, for instance a [Describo](https://arkisto-platform.github.io/describo/) [JSON profile](https://github.com/UTS-eResearch/describo/wiki/dsp-index):
+An optional machine-readable _schema_ of the profile, for instance a [Describo JSON profile]:

 ```json
 {